-Comment E: The last study of Pension Fund experience was prepared in 2013.
-Given the elapsed time since the last actuarial study of Pension Fund experience and the availability of new mortality tables, we recommend and experience study.
-Ideally, this would be prepared within the next year or two.
+Comment D: The last study of Pension Fund experience was prepared in 2013.
+Given the elapsed time since the last actuarial study of Pension Fund experience and the availability of new mortality tables, we recommend an experience study.
+Ideally, this would be prepared this year, or in time for use in the 2020 actuarial valuation of the pension plan.